brave-intl/brave-payments-tools/README.md

 # Submitting a Transaction

-## On the Networked Machine
-First,
+To summarize:

-a payments file is prepared,
+1. A payments file is prepared on the networked machine, e.g.,
-e.g.,

         { "1JQPqfRW2xKKQkFWd62MvZq2Ed7B7x8KU" : 500000 }

     which contains a list of Bitcoin addresses to be credited.

-Next,
-an unsigned transaction is created, and then transferred to the cold machine.
+2. An unsigned transaction is created, and then transferred to the cold machine.

-On the cold machine,
+3. On the cold machine,
 the transaction is signed (requiring the operator to enter the passphrase for the user keypair's private key).

-The signed transaction is then transferre to the networked machine and submitted to the BitGo server.
+4. The signed transaction is then transferred to the networked machine and submitted to the BitGo server.

 ## On the Networked Machine

-    % bin/online-create-transaction.js \
+    % bin/online-create-transaction \
         --wallet wallet-779826ce-a74f-4d61-907a-0d238db9808f.json \
         --payments payments-batch1.json
     prompt: BitGo access-token: ...